alakae/zurich-pool-exporter/README.md

 - Set up Python
 - Set up the virtual environment
-- Install all dependencies using poetry
+- Install tools such as uv and ruff

 ## Usage